neomutt/neomutt/contrib/oauth2/README.md

                         output format: token - plain access token (default);
                         sasl - base64 encoded SASL token string for the specified protocol [--protocol] and user [--email];
-                        msasl - like sasl, preceeded with the SASL method
+                        msasl - like sasl, preceded with the SASL method
 ```

 With `--format msasl`, the string is prefixed with the method (XOAUTH2 or